 Fact: Out of the top 10 causes of death in the U.S., Alzheimer's disease is the only one that cannot be prevented, cured, or slowed.
 There are two types of medications approved by the FDA to help manage Alzheimer's symptoms, cholinesterase inhibitors (Aricept, Exelon, Razadyne), and memantine (Namenda) prescribed to help treat the cognitive symptoms (memory loss, confusion, and problems with thinking and reasoning) of Alzheimer's disease.

 Fact: Aluminum exposure does not cause Alzheimer's disease.
 A popular theory in the 1960s and 1970s was that exposure to aluminum from pots and pans, beverage cans, antacids, or antiperspirants caused Alzheimer's disease.
 This theory came about because some studies showed higher levels of aluminum in the brains of people with Alzheimer's, however; some studies did not show this.
 There have been numerous studies on the possible connection between aluminum since and there is no evidence to support the theory that exposure to aluminum causes the disease.
+Learn the difference between Alzheimer's myths and facts.

-Fact: There is no evidence that the artificial sweetener aspartame (marketed under brand names such as Equal and Nutrasweet) causes Alzheimer's disease.
+Fact: Can aspartame cause Alzheimer's?
+There is no evidence that the artificial sweetener aspartame (marketed under brand names such as Equal and Nutrasweet) causes Alzheimer's disease.
 The sweetener is a combination of two protein components, aspartic acid and phenylalanine, plus 10 percent methanol (found widely found in fruits, vegetables, and other plant foods).
 The body breaks down the components in aspartame the same way it would when these substances are found in foods.
 Numerous studies have been conducted to find out if aspartame has any effect on cognitive function, and so far there has been no link found between use of the sweetener and memory loss.

 Fact: Flu shots do not cause Alzheimer's.
 This is a theory that was proposed by a now-discredited doctor.
 In fact, the opposite seems to be true: numerous studies have shown that flu shots and other vaccinations lead to a reduced risk of Alzheimer's disease.
 A 2001 report in the Canadian Medical Journal suggested older adults who received vaccinations for the flu and other diseases had a lower risk of developing Alzheimer's than those who did not receive the vaccinations.
 There are, however, real risks to getting the flu, especially in the elderly.